-The serviced community for BNH was defined by evaluating the patient origin of BNH's inpatient, ER and outpatient surgery volume.
-BNH derives more than 90% of its inpatient visits from four counties in Ohio (in descending order of population): Hamilton, Butler, Clermont and Warren.
+The serviced community was defined by evaluating the patient origin for GSH's inpatient, ER and outpatient surgery volume.
+GSH derives more than 90% of this volume from zip codes that comprise four counties in Ohio (in descending order of population): Hamilton, Butler, Clermont and Warren.